Florida, Texas execute men convicted of murders

-TALLAHASSEE, Fla./AUSTIN, Texas Florida and Texas executed convicted murderers on Tuesday, with Florida using a new drug in its lethal injection procedure that has been challenged in court by death-row inmates who say it would leave them in extreme pain.
+TALLAHASSEE, Fla./AUSTIN, Texas Both Florida and Texas executed convicted murderers on Tuesday, with Florida using a new drug in its lethal injection procedure that has been challenged in court by death row inmates who say it would leave them in extreme pain.

-Darius Kimbrough,40, was pronounced dead at the state prison in Starke, Florida, at 6:18 p.m.
-EST (2318 GMT), 18 minutes after the lethal injection procedure got under way.
+Darius Kimbrough was pronounced dead at the state prison in Starke, Florida, at 6:18 p.m.
+EST, 18 minutes after the lethal injection procedure got underway.

 The execution of Kimbrough, which followed the rejection of his final appeal by the U.S. Supreme Court, was the 33rd in the United States this year.

-Texas shortly after that executed Jamie McCoskey, 49, who was convicted of kidnapping a couple in 1991 in Houston, raping the 19-year-old woman and stabbing her fiancé, Michael Dwyer, 20, to death.
+Texas shortly after that executed Jamie McCoskey, 49, who was convicted of kidnapping a couple in 1991 in Houston, raping the woman and stabbing her fiancé to death.
 McCoskey's was the 15th execution by Texas this year.

-Kimbrough was sentenced to die for killing Denise Collins, an aspiring artist, after he broke into her Orlando, Florida, apartment and sexually assaulted her.
-She was found barely alive on her bathroom floor in October 1991 and died days later.
+Kimbrough, 40, was sentenced to die for killing Denise Collins, an aspiring artist, after he broke into her Orlando, Florida, apartment and sexually assaulted her.
+She was found barely alive on her bathroom floor in October 1991.
+Collins died days later.

 Kimbrough made a handwritten plea to the Florida Supreme Court questioning the use of DNA evidence in his conviction and a new sedative being used in executions in the state.
 The high court last week rejected his appeal as did the U.S. Supreme Court.

-His execution was the second in Florida using midazolam as the first of three drugs administered in lethal injections.
+His execution was the second in the state using midazolam as the first of three drugs administered in lethal injections.

 The sedative, known commercially as Versed and commonly used as sedation for minor procedures, was adopted by Florida officials after the state reported dwindling supplies of pentobarbital, a barbiturate.
 The shortage was due to a decision by the drug's manufacturer to clamp down on sales for its use in executions, prison officials said.